anetczuk/rss-forward/README.md

 RSS provided by the application can be used for example in *Thunderbird* or other feed reader.

-Main motivation to create this project was discouragement towards web services that do not provide any kinds of notifications forcing users to constant login and check for new information.
+Main motivation to create this project was discouragement towards web services that do not provide any kinds of notifications forcing users to repetitive login and check for new information.

 ## Running